jannotti/pikkels/README.md

 - Set a deadline for exceptions
 - Consider championship rematch

+## Needed features
+- Specify an exact game (matchup and time) in intial db
+- mechanism for dealing with seeding automatically
+- way to see and change the subset of round robin games played when n < r -- perhaps a grid showing which games could be played, which are, and editable.
+-- and/or a better than random way to get a good ("fair") subset

 ## 2016 Records
 -Muscle Cobra   11	1
 -The Wolfpack	9	2